sfanahata/fitfest/SENTRY_TEST_ANALYTICS_SETUP.md

 ### Debug Steps

 1. Check GitHub Actions logs for upload step
-2. Verify `test-results.xml` is created in the workflow
+2. Verify `test-results.junit.xml` is created in the workflow
 3. Test locally: `npm test` should generate the XML file
 4. Check Sentry organization settings for token permissions